 He specialises in devising pieces collaboratively, blending musical performance with theatre and movement, and drawing on performance art and dance-theatre practices.
+His works range from solo to orchestra, with and without voice.
 With a mix of composed and improvised elements, his pieces often have a satirical streak.

-Originally from Woking, James began composing as a teenager.
+Originally from Woking, James’s first composition was a county prize-winning Christmas carol.
 In 2011 he graduated from the University of York with a BA Music First class honours with distinction and received AHRC Professional Development funding for his Masters in Music by Research, Composing and devising music theatre.

 In 2017 he completed a PhD in Composition – titled ‘Music is Theatre‘ – supervised by Roger Marsh and funded by a Sir Jack Lyons Research Scholarship.

-James has collaborated with soloists Alex Wilson, Ian Pace, Robert Rice and Kate Boyd; ensembles Dr K Sextet, Black Hair, Juice, The 24, The Assembled and Chimera; dancer/performers Gracefool Collective, Katharina Arnold, Rachel Fullegar, and Ruth McNulty; rapper/performance poet Raphael Attar; poet Andrew Mitchell.
+James has collaborated with soloists Alex Wilson, Ian Pace, Robert Rice and Kate Boyd; ensembles Dr K Sextet, Black Hair, Juice, The 24, The Assembled and Chimera; dancer/performers Gracefool Collective, Katharina Arnold, Rachel Fullegar, and Ruth McNulty; rapper/performance poet Raphael Attar and poet Andrew Mitchell.